sukumar1612/map_reduce/readme.md

-# Distributed Map Reduce using Python and Docker
+# Distributed Map Reduce Framework using Python and Docker

 This project is my take on creating a Distributed Map Reduce framework in python